School of Health Sciences

 The MPAS program will follow the university graduate admission policies and expectations for admission to the university.

-- Bachelor's degree from an accredited United States institution is required the summer before starting the program
+- Bachelor's degree with a cumulative GPA of 3.0 on a 4.0 scale from an accredited United States institution is required the summer before starting the program.

 - International Students: Please review How to Apply.